-Management has assessed that fair value of cash and cash equivalents, trade receivables, trade payables, interest-bearing loans and borrowings approximate their carrying amounts.
+Management has assessed that fair value of cash and cash equivalents, financial assets at amortised cost, trade and other receivables (excluding other receivables and prepayments), trade and other payables (excluding value added tax payables, TDS payable and accruals), interest-bearing loans and borrowings approximate their carrying amounts.

-21. BASIC AND DILUTED EARNING PER SHARE
+B. BASIC AND D DILUTED EARNING PER SHARE 2023 2022 Rs.

-2022 2021

 Rs.
-Rs.

-Profit attributable to owners 163,250,086 135,177,167

-Number of equity shares in issue 160,017,092 160,017,092

-Earnings per share 1.02 0.84
+Profit attribu itable to owners 126,148,969 163,250,086 Number of e equity shares in issue 160,017,092 160,017,092 Earnings per share 0.79 1.02